Our Roast Flavor Profiles

 This does not mean we are a “medium” roaster.
 We consider ourselves to be a “light” roaster, but understand that underdeveloped coffees have been roasted to a fault.

-Coffee beans can be purchased for roasting as Washed, Pulped Natural or Dry.
+Green Coffee can be purchased for roasting as Washed, Pulped Natural or Dry.
 We buy all types of coffee but more often than not we buy coffees that are washed.
+We find that washed coffees provide the truest representation of varietal and terroir as they are not masked by fermented coffee fruits.

 Planning our Seasonal Purchases